Essential Guide to Certified Translations for Expats in Germany

 Getting a certified translation in Germany may look easy, but expats often run into a few hurdles:

-1. Cost: Certified translations are more expensive than standard translations.
+1. Cost: Certified translations are more expensive than standard translations and typically cost more to produce.
 Based on the document and size, €20 to €100 per page is typical.

 Here’s a quick table summarizing these challenges: